aeonSolutions/AeonLabs-AI-Volvo-MKII-Open-Hardware/KiCad Footprint/readme.md

 <br>

-This folder contains the KiCad footprints for this project's open hardware electronics and each is available with a [creative commons share alike non-commercial license](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en) .
-Each footprint was carefully measurened and It has the exact measurements and dimensions as the ones found on models from 2000 and 2004.
-If you like it and use it on your own hardware designs please support this project, [click here](https://github.com/sponsors/aeonSolutions) to learn how. <br> Thank you 🙏.
+This folder contains the KiCad footprints for this project's open hardware electronics, available with a [creative commons share alike non-commercial license](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en) .
+Each footprint was carefully measured and It has the exact factory measurements and dimensions as the ones found on Volvo P2 models.
+However, they're not fully complete.
+If you like it and are looking to use it on your projects, you can download a complete Kicad Footprint by this project with a one-time donation, [click here](https://github.com/sponsors/aeonSolutions) to learn how,  and don't forget to include in a message which footprint you need. <br> Thank you 🙏.

 ### Support all these open hardware projects and become a GitHub sponsor
-Liked any of my PCB KiCad Designs?
+Did you like any of my PCB KiCad Designs?
 Help and Support my open work to all by becoming a GitHub sponsor.

 <p align="center">
     <a href="https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/become_a_sponsor/aeonlabs-github-sponsorship-agreement.docx">